Here are the top Institutional holders of Plug Power Inc. (PLUG) shares

 Plug Power Inc. (PLUG): Who are the competitors?

-The company’s main competitors (and peers) include Air Products and Chemicals Inc. (APD) that is trading 42.99% up over the past 12 months and The Procter & Gamble Company (PG) that is 28.36% higher over the same period.
-Ballard Power Systems Inc. (BLDP) is 166.47% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -6.33% from the last report on Jan 28, 2021 to stand at a total of 41.33 million short shares sold with a short interest ratio of 1.2.
+The company’s main competitors (and peers) include Air Products and Chemicals Inc. (APD) that is trading 47.01% up over the past 12 months and The Procter & Gamble Company (PG) that is 24.87% higher over the same period.
+Ballard Power Systems Inc. (BLDP) is 176.04% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 15.55% from the last report on Feb 11, 2021 to stand at a total of 36.87 million short shares sold with a short interest ratio of 1.31.